yairEO/position/README.md

 ```

 This scripts places an element next to another element (at a certain prefered relative place).
-If you want to update the targer's position (relativce to the referece) when the page scrolls or resizes
+If you want to update the targer's position (relative to its referece node) when the page scrolls or resizes
 I advice adding observers:

 ```js